 - Did you fail report the injury within 30 days from the date that the accident happened?

-- Did you refuse to seek medical treatment from a company approved physician?
+- Lastly, did you refuse to seek medical treatment from a company approved physician?

 If you answered yes to any of the above questions it is important that you contact an experienced workers compensation lawyer as soon as possible to give yourself the best fighting chance at settling your workers comp claim and receiving the benefits you deserve.
 Give us a call now at 770-988-6155.